sarpkoksal/ocp-gitops/README.md

 ### More about Sync Phases:

-The Phase is defined a Manifest under .metadata.annotations. argocd.argoproj.io/hookFor Example:
+The Phase is defined a Manifest under `.metadata.annotations.argocd.argoproj.io/hookFor` Example:
 ```
 metadata:
   annotations: